-CODA is a large-scale, randomized trial comparing appendectomy to antibiotics first for the treatment of uncomplicated appendicitis.
-It focuses on both clinical outcomes—broadly agreed, measurable changes in health or quality of life—as well as the patient-reported outcomes (PROs) that matter most to patients.
+CODA is the largest randomized trial comparing appendectomy to antibiotics for the treatment of appendicitis in the U.S. It focused on both clinical outcomes—broadly agreed, measurable changes in health—as well as the patient-reported outcomes (PROs) that matter most to patients.

 Past studies have not evaluated whether or not the benefits of possibly avoiding surgery outweighed the risks and anxiety patients may feel about future episodes of appendicitis.
 No studies to date have compared the impact of these two appendicitis treatments on the overall patient experience or included PROs in addition to clinical outcomes.
-In short, the studies to date have not asked “Is antibiotics first as good a treatment for me as appendectomy?” and that is what the CODA trial aims to address.
+In short, the studies to date have not asked “Is antibiotics first as good a treatment for me as appendectomy?”
+This is what the CODA trial aimed to address.

-The University of Washington’s Surgical Outcomes Research Center (SORCE) in Seattle, Wash., is leading the Clinical and Stakeholder Coordinating Center.
-The UW Center for Biomedical Statistics is serving as the Data Coordinating Center.
+The University of Washington’s Surgical Outcomes Research Center (SORCE) in Seattle, Washington, leads the Clinical and Stakeholder Coordinating Centers.
+The UW Center for Biomedical Statistics serves as the Data Coordinating Center.

 Research reported in this publication was funded through a Patient-Centered Outcomes Research Institute (PCORI) Award (1409-24099).
 The statements in this website are solely the responsibility of the authors and do not necessarily represent the views of PCORI, its Board of Governors, or Methodology Committee.